Thomas Ertelt

 Thomas F. Ertelt (born 5 April 1955) is a German musicologist.
-Until his retirement in August 2021 he had been Institut director of the State Institute for Music Research in Berlin.
+Until his retirement in August 2021, he had been Institut director of the State Institute for Music Research in Berlin.

 Life

 Born in Weingarten, Ertelt studied musicology and Germanistic at the Freie Universität Berlin (with Rudolf Stephan).
 In 1989 he received his doctorate with his work on A. Berg's opera Lulu.

-In 1992, Ertelt went to the Berlin Musical Instrument Museum of the Staatliches Institut für Musikforschung Berlin (SIMPK) and has been working there in leading positions as successor of Dagmar Droysen-Reber since 1994.
+The same year, Ertelt went to the Berlin Musical Instrument Museum of the Staatliches Institut für Musikforschung Berlin (SIMPK) and has been working there in leading positions as successor of Dagmar Droysen-Reber since 1994.

 Ertelt's research focuses primarily on the music of the Second Viennese School and the history of music theory.
 He is publisher of the Geschichte der Musiktheorie, correspondence of members of the Viennese School, and the series Klang und Begriff.